Boombox

 Top: Sharp Corporation's GF-9494, "Ghetto Blaster", released in 1980.

 Bottom: Sony CD and cassette CFD-S35CP boombox released in 2005 (based on the instruction manual).

 A boombox is a transistorized portable music player featuring one or two cassette tape players/recorders and AM/FM radio, generally with a carrying handle.
 Beginning in the mid-1990s, a CD player was often included.
 Sound is delivered through an amplifier and two or more integrated loudspeakers.
 The device is typically capable of receiving radio stations and playing recorded music on cassette tapes or compact discs.
 Many models are also capable of recording onto cassette.
 In the 1990s, some boomboxes were available with MiniDisc recorders and players.
 Designed for portability, boomboxes can be powered by batteries as well as by line current.

 The boombox was introduced to the American market during the late 1970s.
 The desire for louder and heavier bass led to bigger and heavier boxes; by the 1980s, some boomboxes had reached the size of a suitcase.
 Some larger boomboxes even contained vertically mounted record turntables.
 Most boomboxes were battery-operated, leading to extremely heavy, bulky boxes.

 The boombox quickly became associated with urban society in the United States, particularly African American and Latino youth.
 The wide use of boomboxes in urban communities led to the boombox being called a "ghetto blaster".
 Some cities petitioned for the banning of boomboxes from public places, and over time, they became less acceptable on city streets.
-The boombox became closely linked to American hip hop culture and was instrumental in the rise of hip hop music.
+The boombox became closely linked to American hip-hop culture and was instrumental in the rise of hip-hop.